zalavariandris/liget30-map2/README.md

 liget30-map2
 ============

-for liget30 exhibition.
+created for liget30 exhibition by Réka Kenéz and András Zalavári.
 An ever growing history of galleries